teambit/docs/docs/bit-basics/01-what-is-bit.md

 ### Cloud platform key features

+Bit.dev is your collaborative ecosystem to share components as a team and build applications together while keeping all components in perfect sync.

-Enjoy a secured enterprise-grade cloud platform to easily scale development to multiple projects and teams, with a single hub to share, discover, and collaborate on all your components.
+Enjoy a secured enterprise-grade cloud platform to easily scale development to multiple projects and teams, with a single hub to share, collaborate, and integrate components with each other.

 #### Hosting for components

-TODO
+Host all your components on Bit’s cloud platform to allow streamlined collaboration and integration between different teams and projects.

+Host your component Scopes on the cloud, to enjoy advanced features such as role-based permissions, component search, and a built-in package registry to install your components.
+Have all your components in one place, available for your entire team to share together.

 #### Documentation and discovery